Freelance Counsellor & Psychotherapist (MBACP)

 I will (and do) travel when working for an organisation, but I do not travel to the homes of individual clients.

-Subject to diary capacity, sessions can be longer and/or more frequent versus the '50 minutes per week' default if I feel the client will genuinely benefit clinically from the additional intensity.
+Subject to diary capacity, sessions can be longer and/or more frequent than the '50 minutes per week' default if I feel the client will genuinely benefit clinically from the additional intensity.
 This is something I have done before to positive effect, but it needs to be assessed on a case-by-case basis because although giving therapy is my livelihood, acting ethically must always come before income.

 Do you offer evening and weekend appointments?